pmartin/plop-reader/docs/features.md

  * Three distinct lists: unread, archived, starred; and *menu* button to switch between lists.
  * Uses the internal ereader's reading application to open contents, which means you have all the usual *reading* features and options.
  * Logs (current builds are quite verbose, as they are early versions) to `plop-reader-log.html` at the root the device; which means this log can be read from the library and you can get it via USB.
+ * Fetching EPUB version of new entries from the server -- requires wallabag >= 2.2

 ## Known limitations of the current version